nolleh/sqlflick.nvim/README.md

 > **Note**: This plugin is actively maintained and developed based on real-world needs.
 Breaking changes may occur as features are continuously improved.

+## Why sqlflick.nvim?

+- No need to leave your beloved neovim 🥰 to query!
+- No external dependency (DB client)
+- Flick your finger to run query, immediately
+  - <leader>ss -> select db (for once, in session)
+  - <leader>sq -> run query

 ## Features

 - **Database Connection Management**